-sim:constraint-angle-theta-increment = float 0.001-360 (default 5) Incremental Change of angle of m from z-direction in constrained simulations.
-Controls the resolution of sim:constraint-angle-phi sim:constraint-angle-phi-minimum sim:constraint-angle-phi-maximum sim:constraint-angle-phi-increment sim:monte-carlo-algorithm spin-flip uniform angle hinzke-nowak sim:checkpoint flag [default false] Enables checkpointing of spin configuration at end of simulation sim:save-checkpoint=end sim:save-checkpoint=continuous sim:save-checkpoint-rate=1 sim:load-checkpoint=restart sim:load-checkpoint=continue sim:preconditioning-steps integer [default 0] defines a number of preconditioning steps to thermalise the spins at sim:equilibration-temperature prior to the main simulation starting.
+sim:checkpoint flag [default false] Enables checkpointing of spin configuration at end of the simulation.
+The options are:

+sim:save-checkpoint=end sim:save-checkpoint=continuous sim:save-checkpoint-rate=1 sim:load-checkpoint=restart sim:load-checkpoint=continue sim:preconditioning-steps = integer [default 0] Defines a number of preconditioning steps to thermalise the spins at sim:equilibration-temperature prior to the main simulation starting.
 The preconditioner uses a Monte Carlo algorithm to develop a Boltzmann spin distribution prior to the main program starting.
 The method works in serial and parallel mode and is especially efficient for materials with low Gilbert damping.
 The preconditioning steps are applied after loading a checkpoint, allowing you to take a low temperature starting state and thermally equilibrate it.